Keeping It Sustainable: The Spirits Doing Good Things For The Planet

-Sustainability ain't just a buzz word for these epic spirits
+Sustainability ain't just a buzzword for these epic spirits

-“There is a widespread realisation that the clock is ticking and we must all act now if we are to avoid an environmental catastrophe."
-Those are the words of Lee Smith, Founder Cane & Able Spirits, and ya know what?
-The man is right.
 The planet's getting hotter, sea levels are rising faster than a running bath left unattended, and if we don't sort our sh*t out, it's game over for our planet.
 But hey, we're not here to take Greta's job.
-We're here to tell you about awesome booze brands, and these ones, in particular, are doing some pretty smashing things when it comes to sustainability.
+We're here to tell you about awesome booze brands.
+These ones in particular are doing some pretty smashing things when it comes to sustainability.

 Neptune Rum